Post-Camp Contribution Day - Saturday, March 21 – 10 am to 4 pm (CDT)

 If you know the tools but still could use help picking issues and going through the process, we will have experienced contributors there to help newer folks.

 New to Drupal and Contribution Day?
 Join us in the training and learn all you need to get started.
-Once you learn the basics, the workshop will merge with the rest of Contribution Day so you can apply your new skills.
+Once you learn the basics, the workshop will merge with the rest of the Contribution Day so you can apply your new skills.
 This training is free and no registration is required.

 What Topics Will We Focus On?

-Let’s Get ready for Drupal 9!
+Let’s Get Ready for Drupal 9!

 Olivero, one of the Drupal core initiatives, seeks to create a new default front-end theme for Drupal with a modern look and feel.